Safe standing: Rail seats

 Almost half of the top-flight Bundesliga clubs convert standing areas to all-seater configuration by using rail seats.
 Each metal seat is incorporated within a robust metal frame that forms a waist-high rail for the spectators in the row behind.
 These seat frames are installed on a permanent basis with the same spacing as standard seats.
 The frames interlock to form a continuous high-strength rail along the full length of each row.
 Rail heights vary between 90 and 115 cm.
 For domestic games the seats remain locked flush between the uprights of each frame, thus providing accommodation and maximum space for standing fans between rows of the waist-high rails.
 Prior to UEFA games, the seats are unlocked, thus transforming the area into all-seater configuration.
 After the UEFA game, the seats are locked again in the upright position ready for use by standing fans at the next domestic match.
 German clubs using rail seats include Werder Bremen, Hamburg SV, VfL Wolfsburg, Hannover 96, TSG 1899 Hoffenheim, VfB Stuttgart, Bayer Leverkusen and Borussia Dortmund.

 In July 2016, Celtic formally unveiled their new 2,600 capacity rail seating area within Celtic Park, becoming the first British club to do so.
 The club had obtained a "safe standing" certificate 13 months earlier after years of negotiations with supporters, football authorities and Glasgow City Council.

 Rail seats were installed at San Mamés in Bilbao in 2019 (expanded in 2022).

-Liverpool FC has announced plans to convert the entirety of the Kop at Anfield into a rail seating area.
-The project is scheduled to commence during the close-season and is expected to be completed by summer.
+In April 2024, Liverpool FC announced plans to convert the entirety of the Kop at Anfield into a rail seating area, with work scheduled to commence during the close-season and expected to finish that summer.
 This marks their first end with full accommodation for rail seats.
 Additionally, the lower end of the Anfield Road Stand has also been converted into a safe standing area through the introduction of rail seating sections.